Gewerd-Strauss/ScriptLauncher/README.md

    # Known Bugs

-   - when disabling Suspend-Buttons, currently the wrong buttons get disabled when disabling buttons belonging to scripts which are not running.
+   - when disabling Suspend-Buttons (by setting bAddSuspendButtons=0), currently the wrong buttons get disabled when disabling buttons belonging to scripts which are not running.
 Keep the settings at default until I've fixed this.

  MISSING IN DOCUMENTATION: